habibks/partitioner/README.md

 The Maven group ID is `com.adneom.utils`, and the artifact ID is `partitioner`.
 Use version `1.0`.

-To add a dependency on Partitioner using Maven, use the following:
+To add a dependency using Maven:

 ```xml
    <dependency>